novasamatech/parity-signer/docs/src/development/UOS.md

 Payload signature is generated for SCALE-encoded `NetworkSpecsToSend`.

+Network specs are stored in dedicated `SPECSTREE` tree of the Signer database.
-Network specs identifier in the Signer database is `NetworkSpecsKey`, a key built from encryption used by the network and the network genesis hash.
+Network specs identifier is `NetworkSpecsKey`, a key built from encryption used by the network and the network genesis hash.
 There could be networks with multiple encryption algorithms supported, thus the encryption encryption is part of the key.
 Network specs could be different for networks with same genesis hash and different encryptions, except the base58 prefix.
 The reason is that the base58 prefix can be a part of the network metadata, and the network metadata is not encryption-specific.

 ### `load_metadata` update payload